RomchikkF/Digital-Platforms-Project/README.md

 2. **Collision Detection**: Detect collisions between the ball and various game elements, such as walls and doors.
 This allows for realistic ball movement and interaction with the playfield.

-3. **Ball Physics**: Experience realistic ball physics, including gravity, acceleration, and bouncing off walls and game elements.
+3. **Ball Physics**: Experience realistic ball physics, including gravity and bouncing off walls and game elements.

 4. **Score Tracking**: Track your score as you play the game.
-Score points by hitting targets, bumpers, and special game elements.
+Score points by hitting walls and doors.

 ## Contributing
 Contributions to the Pinball Game project are welcome!
 If you'd like to contribute, please follow these steps: